-The District shall develop and implement a plan for the professional development of its certified employees.
-The district's plan shall, in part, align district resources to address the professional development activities identified in each school's ACSIP.
-The plan shall describe how the district's categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
-At the end of each school year, the district shall evaluate the professional development activities' effectiveness in improving student performance and closing achievement gaps.
+The District shall develop and implement a professional development plan (PDP) for its licensed employees.
+The District's PDP shall, in part, align District resources to address the PD activities identified in the school's Arkansas Comprehensive School Improvement Plan (ACSIP) and incorporate the licensed employee's professional growth plan (PGP).
+The PDP shall describe how the District's categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
+At the end of each school year, the District shall evaluate the PD activities' effectiveness at improving student performance and closing achievement gaps.